jasonfilippou/agile-bank/README.md

 ### Database

-The code has been tested on a Linux Mint 20.2 Uma machine with kernel version `5.15.0-75-generic` and Java 17.
+The code has been developed and tested on a Linux Mint 20.2 Uma machine with kernel version `5.15.0-75-generic` and Java 17.
 We employ a MySQL database for persistence, and an H2 database for tests.
 The `application.properties` file of the application lets it create all the entities on the database, so minimal database legwork should be required.
 You just need to create the database `agile_bank`, a user named `springuser` with the provided password and grant all privileges on `agile_bank` to `springuser`.
+This is how we did it in our machine:

 ```
 $ sudo mysql --password